 Junior ISAs – the limit has increased to £4,128.

 Will I be able to transfer between cash and investments?

 You could already transfer existing cash ISAs into stock and shares ISAs, but not the other way round.
-You are now able to move money both ways.
+From 1 July 2014 you are now able to move money both ways.